jaysabe/Discord-Bots/README.md

 # server2 = 1138259376109539338 # new server id
 channel2 = 1138259415515021342  # new server channel
 Changes --
 First successful run.
-This was just between two channels of same server
+This was just between two channels of same server.

 Success: 8/10/2023:12:03.
 # set server and channel variables